uplift-ltd/nexus/website/docs/getting-started/contributing.md

 Select the tag created by lerna.

-Enter a title (usually same as the tag name).
+Leave the title blank, this will make the release title the tag name.

 Create the release.
 Go to the [Actions tab](https://github.com/uplift-ltd/nexus/actions) to check progress.